 Mentioning your birthplace, your year of birth, your parents’ occupation, they’re just some of the default things we put in bios: Mary was born in Dayton, Ohio in 1953.

 We begin at the beginning by habit.
 Boring!
 Cut to the good stuff that really matters to your audience.
 Maybe your parents’ occupations are crucial to your own story.
-Just be sure of that before taking up any extra words in what should be a succinct bio.
+Maybe a recent accident or current event sparked your latest creative effort.
+If so, try starting with that.
+Just be sure of its importance before taking up any extra words in what should be a succinct bio.

 4. Your older books may not matter